Harshit-Oraon/RISC-8-pipelined-processor/README.md

 <p align="center">
   <strong>🚀 From RTL to Silicon: A Complete Digital Design Journey</strong><br><br>
   <em>"Hardware is the foundation upon which all software stands."</em><br><br>
-  Made with ❤️ for the open-source hardware community<br>
+  Made with ❤️ for the C2S program community<br>
-  📅 November 2025
+  📅 September 2025 to November 2025
 </p>

 <p align="center">